Data binding and properties

 }

-It is thus trivial to implement your own easing function. (a good reference library of easings is easings.net
+It is thus trivial to implement your own easing function. (a good reference library of easings that you can implement is available easings.net)

 To animate a value that isn't a number, like a struct, but also other containers like